Thursday, September 28, 2017 — The Museum of Modern Art, New York

 The question of how to live in America preoccupied many architects and planners—from Frank Lloyd Wright to the consortium behind Harlem’s first public

 housing proposals—in the mid-twentieth century.
-This symposium gathers housing scholars for a conversation that bridges what might otherwise seem
+This symposium gathered housing scholars for a conversation that bridged what might otherwise seem

 like disparate realms of inquiry in order to reassess received histories and to provoke new questions about how we live in America, together, today.